MSeleman/comp20-mseleman/README.md

 Now that you have finished the course, what topic would you like to delve deeper into?

 I am really excited to dive a bit deeper into cyber security.
-See in COMP116 next semester, Ming
+See in COMP116 next semester, Ming!